 Everspring Health approaches reproductive health in several different ways, the first of which is proactive.
 Come see us when you’ve just begun planning a family.
 It is actually quite common for healthy couples to face fertility hiccups and challenges.
 These often occur when lifestyle stressors inconveniently line up with natural shifts in hormonal rhythms that could temporarily affect either partner.
 Most often in this stage challenges are associated with expectations of planning and lifestyle related stress instead of clinical health conditions.

 Engaging with us before planning becomes more targeted means that, at the very least, we can create a program where everyone involved is healthier, more comfortable, and more prepared to greet a new member of the family.
 Often couples come to us in the midst of their planning calendar which increases stress and often leads to further challenges.
-Our recommendation is at least 90 days of preperation to help allow for ideal alignment of expectations and natural hormonal rhythms.
+Our recommendation is at least 90 days of preparation to help allow for ideal alignment of expectations and natural hormonal rhythms.
 This time period might need to be increased depending influential factors like extended use of birth control pills as one example.
-With the right preperatory care, you can increase your chances of a healthy pregnancy, healthy birth and decrease the risk of any postpartum challenges.
+With the right preparatory care, you can increase your chances of a healthy pregnancy, healthy birth and decrease the risk of postpartum challenges.